gitliver/myforum/README.md

-# myforum
+## myforum

-a silly Django forum application
+a silly Django forum application, done as an interview question